 In August, 2012, I learned on Twitter that all vitamin B12 originates with micro-organisms, or in other words, good bacteria.
+Yes, B12 comes from bacteria.

-Instead, research proved Twitter was right.
-All vitamin B12 comes from bacteria ~ bacteria in the air, soil and sea.
-Some seaweed and teas have vitamin 12 in them because of bacteria.
-The amounts, however, like the bacteria that produce them, are tiny and to detect the tiny amounts the test must contain intrinsic factor.
+It had been known for awhile that some seaweed and teas have vitamin B12.
+But, the amounts, like the bacteria that produce them, are tiny and to detect them the test must contain intrinsic factor.

-Our bodies can’t use the vitamin B12 that’s in food we eat if our gastrointestinal system lacks gastric acid.
+I had illustrated what I knew.
+For instance, our bodies can’t use the vitamin B12 that’s in food we eat if our gastrointestinal system lacks gastric acid.

 Quite honestly, I was amazed that the “bacteria” thing hadn’t been a basic starting point in the masses of research I’d read.